-We invite you and your parents to visit the Department of Civil Engineering and discuss career opportunities.
+We invite you and your parents to visit the Department of Civil, Environmental, and Construction Engineering and discuss career opportunities.
 We suggest calling beforehand to ensure that faculty advisors are available when you arrive on campus.

 Texas Tech University is committed to the principle that in no aspects of its programs shall there be differences in the treatment of persons because of race, creed, national origin, age, sex, or disability, and that equal opportunity and access to facilities shall be available to all.

 - Advising Information